So, I’m back. I’ve had a wonderful time, doing most of the things we planned, and I took lots of photographs of which the best appear in this report.

 During our return trip, a giant cruise ship came tantalisingly close to us and I snapped the following photographs.

 Back on the mainland, Dad went on to do more activities with the other geologists, while I went back to the hotel and made my own arrangements for food.
 After a bit of a look around (during which I found, among other things, an Italian restaurant that we would eat at later in the week), I decided to keep it simple and went to Subway.
-The guy who served me turned out to be a collector of foreign money, and asked if I had any Australian cash.
+The guy who served me turned out to be a collector of foreign money, and asked if I had some Australian cash!

 Monday September 5